Search results for

 Description

-In the foreground, Saint Joachim and Saint Anne, the parents of the Virgin, are depicted accompanying their daughter, who is positioned at the center of the composition beneath architecture with classical elements that resemble the Renaissance.
-The staircase leading to the temple suggests a treatment of perspective that lies halfway between the medieval period and the early modern era.
+In the foreground appear St. Joachim and St. Anne, parents of the Virgin, accompanying their daughter, who is in the center of the composition under an architecture with classical overtones that approaches the Renaissance.
+The staircase leading to the temple suggests a treatment of perspective halfway between medieval and early modern times.
+The elongated canon of the figures stands out, as is typical of the Master of Budapest (Silva Maroto, 1990).

 Locations